awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.Oracle.md

-# Oracle Database Log Files<a name="USER_LogAccess.Concepts.Oracle"></a>
+# Oracle database log files<a name="USER_LogAccess.Concepts.Oracle"></a>

 You can access Oracle alert logs, audit files, and trace files by using the Amazon RDS console or API\.
-For more information about viewing, downloading, and watching file\-based database logs, see [Amazon RDS Database Log Files](USER_LogAccess.md)\.
+For more information about viewing, downloading, and watching file\-based database logs, see [Amazon RDS database log files](USER_LogAccess.md)\.

 The Oracle audit files provided are the standard Oracle auditing files\.
 Amazon RDS supports the Oracle fine\-grained auditing \(FGA\) feature\.
 However, log access doesn't provide access to FGA events that are stored in the `SYS.FGA_LOG$` table and that are accessible through the `DBA_FGA_AUDIT_TRAIL` view\.

 The `DescribeDBLogFiles` API operation that lists the Oracle log files that are available for a DB instance ignores the `MaxRecords` parameter and returns up to 1,000 records\.

-## Retention Schedule<a name="USER_LogAccess.Concepts.Oracle.Retention"></a>
+## Retention schedule<a name="USER_LogAccess.Concepts.Oracle.Retention"></a>

 The Oracle database engine might rotate logs files if they get very large\.
 To retain audit or trace files, download them\.
 Storing the files locally reduces your Amazon RDS storage costs and makes more space available for your data\.